kbbgl/e2ewd/README.md

 * Checks that Broker (`RabbitMQ`) is healthy (number of consumers, messages stuck in queue.)
 * Checks the health of the microservices ( using `/api/test` endpoint.)
 * Checks if Live Connection are queriable.
+* Can be run on the server or remotely.

 Tests are performed for all ElastiCubes which are in _RUNNING_ mode.
 If there are no ElastiCubes in _RUNNING_ mode, a default ElastiCube will be started and used.